+Options:

+--output PLUGIN

-output PLUGIN use PLUGIN as an output module. defaults to feed2exec. plugins.maildir to store in a mailbox. use feed2exec. plugins.null to just fetch the feed without fetching anything. args ARGS pass arguments ARGS to the output module. supports interpolation of feed parameters using, for example $\{title\}$ filter PLUGIN filter feed items through the PLUGIN filter plugin filter_args A arguments passed to the filter plugin mailbox PATH folder to store email into, defaults to ~/Maildir. folder PATH subfolder to store the email into
+use PLUGIN as an output module. defaults to maildir to store in a mailbox. use null or echo to just fetch the feed without doing anything.
+Modules are searched in the feed2exec.plugins package unless the name contains a dot in which case the whole Python search path is used.

+--args ARGS pass arguments ARGS to the output plugin. supports interpolation of feed parameters using, for example {title}

+--filter PLUGIN filter feed items through the PLUGIN filter plugin

+--filter_args ARGS arguments passed to the filter plugin

+--mailbox PATH folder to store email into, defaults to ~/Maildir.

+--folder PATH subfolder to store the email into